The global skills and competency framework for the digital world

 • designing and architecting software applications, components, interfaces and related characteristics (including security)

-• using design concepts, patterns, modelling techniques and architectural styles (e.g., microservices, serverless, domain-driven design) to develop software designs and architectures, providing the basis for software construction and verification
+• applying design concepts, patterns, modelling techniques and architectural styles such as microservices, serverless and domain-driven design to develop software designs and architectures, which serve as the foundation for software construction and verification

 • evaluating alternative solutions and trade-offs to facilitate design decisions